Angora wool: Fur production

 Most breeds of Angora rabbits moult with their natural growth cycle about every four months.
 Many producers of the fibre pluck the fur of these breeds.
 Plucking is, in effect, pulling out the moulted fur.
 Plucking ensures a minimum of guard hair, and the fur is not as matted when plucked as when it is collected from the rabbit's cage.
-However, plucking a rabbit is time consuming, so some producers shear the rabbit instead.
+However, plucking a rabbit is time-consuming, so some producers shear the rabbit instead.
 While this results in slightly lower quality fleece, as the guard hairs are included, it does take less time and results in more fleece.
 Also, not all breeds of Angora moult, and if the rabbit does not naturally moult, it cannot be plucked.
 German Angoras do not moult.

 The rabbits must be groomed at least once or twice a week to prevent the fur from matting and felting.
 There is also a danger a rabbit will ingest its own moulted fur; unlike a cat, a rabbit cannot easily be rid of the build up.

-Animal cruelty
+Animal cruelty involved in wool production

+The animal rights organisation People for the Ethical Treatment of Animals argues that Angora wool comes from rabbits that suffer horrific abuse, especially on farms in China, which supplies 90% of the world's angora.
+A PETA Asia investigation reported that rabbits scream in pain as their fur is violently ripped out every three months, leaving them shocked and motionless in filthy cages.
+Rabbits that are sheared are tightly restrained and often wounded as they struggle in terror.
+With no legal protections, the rabbits endure raw, inflamed feet, eye infections, and extreme psychological distress.
+Many die within two years.
+After two to five years, surviving rabbits are slaughtered for meat.
+Males not used for breeding are killed at birth.

-In 2013, several clothing retailers suspended the sourcing of products containing angora wool after video evidence surfaced of live rabbits with their paws tied being plucked raw in Chinese fur farms.
-Major retailers that banned angora products in response to welfare concerns include Hugo Boss, Gap Inc., Calvin Klein, Tommy Hilfiger, H&M and Esprit.
+In 2013, several clothing retailers suspended the sourcing of products containing Angora wool after video evidence surfaced of live rabbits with their paws tied being plucked raw in Chinese fur farms.
+Major retailers that banned Angora products in response to welfare concerns include Hugo Boss, Gap Inc., Calvin Klein, Tommy Hilfiger, H&M and Esprit.

-In September 2016, French animal rights charity One Voice released disturbing footage from six angora rabbit farms across France.
-The videos depict the animals being pinned down with their front and hind legs spread apart, while workers pluck and rip the fur from their skin.
-In the video, the rabbits scream and cry in pain as their fur is ripped off, leaving them completely bare except for their heads.
+In September 2016, French animal rights charity One Voice released disturbing footage from six Angora rabbit farms across France.
+The videos depict the animals being pinned down with their front and hind legs spread apart while workers pluck and rip the fur from their skin.
+In the video, the rabbits seem to vocalize pain, with the process leaving them completely bare except for their heads.